schmoelder/diss/doc/01_introduction/00_index.md

 % Demonstrations
 To demonstrate the flexibility of the framework, several case studies are performed.

-First, a simple batch elution process is optimized, introducing the general setup.
+First, a batch elution process is optimized, demonstrating process modeling and evaluation through fractionation to obtain key performance indicators.
-This case explores various scenarios, including single-objective and multi-objective optimization studies.
+Single- and multi-objective optimization are applied to refine switch and cycle times.
-Next, a more complex steady-state recycling process is studied, inspired by the work of Kaspereit et al {cite}`Kaspereit2011`.
+Next, a load-wash-elute process is examined, incorporating gradient elution.
-Initially, the framework reproduces the first results through a parametric study.
+Parameter estimation is performed by comparing simulations with experimental data, followed by gradient optimization to enhance separation performance.
-Subsequently, these findings are compared with optimization results to demonstrate the effectiveness of the optimizer in locating global optima.
+Then, various recycling techniques are explored, analyzing cyclic stationarity and optimizing switching times to maximize yield and minimize solvent consumption.
-Furthermore, the optimization scenarios are expanded to offer increased flexibility in process design.
+Finally, a simulated moving bed (SMB) process is studied, focusing on multi-column operation and steady-state performance.

-Finally, an optimization study is conducted to optimize buffer components, aiming to linearize a pH gradient within a system involving a complex set of interconnected reactions.
-This case study illustrates the framework's capacity to handle intricate and interrelated phenomena in process optimization.
+Optimization is applied to refine switching times, flow rates, and recycle ratios.